Ian Happ Player Props: Cubs vs. Braves

 Ian Happ At The Plate

-- Happ leads Chicago with an OBP of .381 this season while batting .250 with 78 walks and 55 runs scored.

-- Among qualified hitters in MLB action, his batting average ranks 90th, his on-base percentage ranks 12th, and he is 91st in the league in slugging.
+- Among the qualified hitters, he ranks 96th in batting average, while his on-base percentage ranks 15th and he is 95th in slugging.

-- Happ has reached base via a hit in 65 games this season (of 106 played), and had multiple hits in 24 of those games.

-- In 28.3% of his games this season, Happ has had at least one RBI.
-He's picked up more than one in 14.2% and driven in three or more of his team's runs in four contests.
+- Happ has had at least one RBI in 28.0% of his games this year (30 of 107), with two or more RBI 15 times (14.0%).
+He has also accounted for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.